hbctraining/Intro-to-R-online-Catalyst/lessons/2B_Segment_2_Video_B.md

 Now that you know how to create vectors, let's practice with a quick exercise.

-Let's go through the exercise.
-First we need to create a new vector by combining the values of our `glengths` and `species` vectors.
-We need to use the combine function with a c, parentheses, and inside the parentheses we add our values.
+Now, let's go through the exercise.
+First, we need to create a new vector by combining the values of our `glengths` and `species` vectors.
+We need to use the combine function using a c, parentheses, and inside the parentheses we add our values.
 What are the values we would place inside the combine functions?
-Would it be the names glengths and species surrounded by quotes?
+Would it be the names `glengths` and `species` surrounded by quotes?

 ```r
 c("glengths", "species")
 ```

 No, this would give us a vector of two values; one value is `glengths` and the other is `species`.
 This is not what I want.
-What I want is to combine the values stored inside these variables.
+What I want is to combine the **values stored inside** these variables.
 Remember to access the contents stored inside a variable, we can just type that variable's name.
 Therefore, inside the combine function, we would want to type glengths and species without any quotation marks surrounding the words.

 ```r
 c(glengths, species)